See the proven effectiveness of PROMACTA for persistent or chronic ITP

 Thrombopoietin receptor agonists (TPO-RAs)

 Rituxan® (rituximab) is a monoclonal antibody that suppresses a specific target in the immune system.
-While part of the ASH guidelines, it is not a US Food and Drug Administration (FDA)-approved treatment for chronic ITP.
+While part of the ASH guidelines, it is not a US Food and Drug Administration (FDA)-approved treatment for persistent or chronic ITP.

 A splenectomy is surgery to remove the spleen.
-While doctors would not normally remove a healthy organ, taking it out can help some people with chronic ITP.
+While doctors would not normally remove a healthy organ, taking it out can help some people with persistent or chronic ITP.
 However, there is no test to show whether or not a splenectomy will work, and there is always a risk with any surgical procedure.